 C. Effective communication will save you.
 Communication is an essential skill for successful business and personal relationships.
 "Man is not an island"—communication has the power to destroy or build relationships.
 Ideally, communication should be actively developed from an early age, which sets up a child to have open and honest communication, letting one know words hurt and one verbal attack is one too many.

-D. Confronting the words is among the best anger management techniques you can use to keep yourself from erupting into anger.
+D. Confronting the words is among the best anger management techniques.
+You can use to keep yourself from erupting into anger.
 It's a fact that 85% of your success in all areas of your life will be determined by your ability to communicate effectively with others.
 You will become more successful in every area of your life when you learn to communicate with power.

 If you or someone you know is experiencing verbal abuse or verbal bullying and you want to learn effective communication as a healing tool, then reach out in secret to